jamesplease/api-pls/README.md

 describe what tables and endpoints are created for you.
 Documentation for the resource model files is coming soon.

-Once you've defined your resoures, run `api migrate`.
+Once you've defined your resources, run `api migrate`.
 This will generate database migrations from your resource models, and then run the migrations.

 You're now ready to start an API webserver.
 Run `api start` to start the server.